mewism/ensek/README.md

 2. Install Node.js on your machine.
 3. Launch Git Bash and install Newman by running the following command in GitBash: npm install -g newman.
 4. within Git Bash navigate to the directory where your Postman collection is saved.
-5. Run the following command in GitBash: newman run <collection-name>.json -e <environment-name>.json.
+5. Run the following command in GitBash: newman run <collection-name>.json